This page describes many of the forecast challenges faced by meteorologists at the Charleston,

-National Weather Service Forecast Office.
-Also provided is a description of the technology used as
+SC National Weather Service Forecast Office.
+In addition there is a description of the technology

-well as a listing of local research studies.
+used in the forecast process as well as a listing of local research studies/papers.

 Local Forecast Challenges